Succulents 101

 Size and Placement

-Why are some succulents smaller and more expensive than the larger succulents?
+Why are some succulents smaller and more expensive than larger ones?

 Temperature